Master of Science (M.S.) in Criminal Justice

 This degree is offered completely online only.
 Graduate CRIJ courses are delivered in 8 and 16 week formats.

 The program can be completed in as little as 18 months.

 Degree Requirements for the Master of Science in Criminal Justice Courses Hours CRIJ 6330 Critical Analysis of Justice Administration 3 CRIJ 6332 Criminal Justice Theory 3 CRIJ 6334 Research Methods in Security Studies 3 CRIJ 6339 Police in Society 3 CRIJ 6372 Seminar in Corrections 3 CRIJ 6387 Seminar in Criminal Justice Agency Ethics 3 CRIJ 6389 Capstone Seminar in Criminal Justice 3 CRIJ 6393 Legal Aspects of the Criminal Justice System 3 CRIJ Elective courses 12

 A maximum of nine semester credit hours of graduate course work completed in a regionally accredited institution may be transferred toward the master’s degree in Criminal Justice.
-Official transcripts showing the successful completion of the courses petitioned to be transferred must be on file in the College of Graduate Studies.
+Official transcripts showing the successful completion of the courses petitioned to be transferred must be on file in the College of Graduate Studies and Research.
 No graduate work for which the student received a grade lower than “B” will be accepted for transfer credit.
 No graduate work which was part of a degree awarded at another institution will be accepted for transfer credit.
 All transferred course work must have been completed no more than six years prior to the awarding of the master’s degree at Angelo State University.
 Approved transfer credit will be awarded after the student has successfully completed one semester or term of graduate enrollment.
-Department chair Dr. Casey Jones can provide a recommendation for transfer credit to the graduate dean at the student’s request.
-For more information, please contact him at 325-486-6422.
+For more information, please contact him the Department.